alzohrah/IoTDemos/HomeAutomation.md

+If shows *disconnected* and all the information correct, go to **Logs** under your device in IBM Watson IoT platform.
+You'll see the same message because the security. **_Save your IP_**

 ![`Configur-Watson-IoT5`](images/Configur-Watson-IoT5.png)

+Then go to **Policies** and click on the pencil icon next to *Whitelist* to add your IP.

 ![`Configur-Watson-IoT6`](images/Configur-Watson-IoT6.png)

+Add your IP address that showed earlier to Whitelist.

 ![`Configur-Watson-IoT7`](images/Configur-Watson-IoT7.png)

+Redeploy your Node-RED flow.
+Now you have configured the Watson IoT part on Raspberry Pi.

 ![`Configur-Watson-IoT8`](images/Configur-Watson-IoT8.png)

 ### Create Watson IoT APP in IBM Watson IoT Platform

+Go to *IBM Watson IoT platform* and click on **Apps**. *Generate API key* then save your credentials and keep them safe.

 ![`Create-Watson-IoT-APP`](images/Create-Watson-IoT-APP.png)

 ### Configure your Node-RED application on IBM Cloud

+Open your Node-RED on IBM Cloud then drag and drop IBM IoT.

 ![`Configur-IBM-IoT`](images/Configur-IBM-IoT.png)

+Then double click on the node and click on the pencil icon for configuring your IBM IoT credentials
 ![`Configur-IBM-IoT2`](images/Configur-IBM-IoT2.png)

+Fill all fields according to the your API credentials on IBM Watson IoT platform that created earlier.

+\* **Note:** write youe server as the following ; ```[your_organizer_id].messaging.internetofthings.ibmcloud.com```

 ![`Configur-IBM-IoT3`](images/Configur-IBM-IoT3.png)

 ### Create your Node-RED flow on Raspberry pi

 ![`Node-red-in-Raspberry-pi`](images/Node-red-in-Raspberry-pi.png)